mcmillanmichael/minecraft-mod-general/README.md

 ### Run it
 Tip: You can run `gradle tasks` to output all tasks available.
 Such as `runserver`:

-1) `gradle runserver`  This will download a whole bunch of minecraft assets. ... this failed for me at the :runserver step.
-This may or may not be needed.
+1) `gradle runserver`  This runs a dedicated server. ... this failed for me at the :runserver step.
+Will look into this later.
-1) `gradle runclient` This appears to launch minecraft.
+1) `gradle runclient` This launches minecraft in client mode.
 Swish.

 ### Start Coding the Mod
-Here's a great resource with examples: https://github.com/TheGreyGhost/MinecraftByExample/tree/master/src/main/java/minecraftbyexample
+Here's a great resource for 1.13.2 with plenty of examples: https://github.com/TheGreyGhost/MinecraftByExample/tree/master/src/main/java/minecraftbyexample

 ### Commit to git
-1) Sign the `\run\eula.txt`
 1) Setup .gitignore to ignore build\run assets, and ensure we're not distributing mojang intellectual property!